scaleoutsoftware/ActiveCachingSamples/DotNet/README.md

 # ActiveCaching .NET Module Samples

-Sample projects for the ScaleOut Software's .NET Modules.
+Sample projects for the ScaleOut Software's .NET modules.

 ## API

 .NET API module sample projects are found in the API subfolder.

-## MSG
+## Message

-.NET MSG module sample projects are found in the MSG subfolder.
+.NET message module sample projects are found in the MSG subfolder.